Affiliate links on Android Authority may earn us a commission. Learn more.

 Clear app data

 Clearing your app data and cache will often resolve any issues with lagging, freezing, or app crashes.
 It can also free up storage space.
-To clear the cache, tap Profile in the bottom right, then tap the 3-line icon in the top right.
+To clear the cache, tap Profile in the bottom right and the three-line icon in the top right.

 Tap Settings and Privacy.